3 month sleep regression: Myth or real?

 There’s a lot of variability when it comes to naps at 3 months old.
 We wouldn’t expect your little one to be napping on a set schedule just yet, which can sometimes make trying to plan your day a bit hard.
 At times it may seem like your baby won’t nap if they’re only taking short cat naps throughout the day.
 However, this is fairly common at 3 months.
 Some babies at this age are taking 1 - 2 hour naps and may only need 3 naps per day, while others take shorter naps and may need 5 in order to make it to a desirable bedtime.
 And this might change daily.

 Every baby is different!
 In addition to total hours of sleep, paying attention to their mood and energy levels can help you gauge whether or not they’re getting enough rest.
 And don’t fret, this won’t last forever.
-At around 5 months you may expect your child to be on more of a predictable schedule.
+At you may expect your child to be on more of a predictable schedule.

 How long do 3 month sleep problems last?